ResetXPDR/MSFS_AutoFPS/README.md

       - VRAMOverflowHoldTLOD threshold, defaults to >= 96% VRAM in use and will cap TLOD to its current value, even if favourable performance conditions exist.
       - VRAMOverflowReduceTLOD threshold, defaults to >= 98% VRAM in use and will progressively activate auto settings reduction until the Hold threshold is achieved.
       - VRAMOverflowSettingsRecovery threshold, must be at least 5% less than VRAMOverflowReduceTLOD (ie. 93% by default) and will allow settings to progressively increase with favourable performance conditions until the feature disengages.
-    - VRAM+ setting:
+    - VRAM+ option - only available to change in Expert mode, defaults to enabled:
       - MSFS 2020:
-        - Checkbox only visible if GPU-Z is running and moves from the General to the Expert Opens panel in Expert mode.
         - Enabling uses the LODs-only setting, providing up to a 50% reduction.
       - MSFS 2024:
-        - Non-Expert mode:
-          - Checkbox only visible if GPU-Z is running
-          - Enabling uses the Max setting described for Expert mode.
-        - Expert mode:
         - Off: disables the feature completely.
         - Max: (default) uses the full settings reduction suite minus clouds (to minimise impact on user experience), max levels 2, floor lowest and recovery altitude ground.
         - Set: uses the shared auto settings reduction options that will now be shown, regardless of whether auto settings reduction is enabled or not.
     - If you are continually experiencing VRAM+ activating, consider reducing your app TLOD settings and/or reducing other MSFS graphics settings.
   - Hybrid Dynamic Settings/AutoFPS-controlled Automation in Expert mode with MSFS 2024:
     - Uses MSFS dynamic settings, if enabled in MSFS, for auto-LOD reduction; otherwise it reverts to AutoFPS-controlled LOD reduction if active.